OlehKulykov/aiap-local-validator/README.md

 try {
     const validator = new Validator();

-    // Optinaly select fields of the 'In App Receipt'. validator.inAppReceiptFields = InAppReceiptField.expires_date | InAppReceiptField.product_id;
+    // Optinaly select fields of the 'In App Receipt', otherwise all fields. validator.inAppReceiptFields = InAppReceiptField.expires_date | InAppReceiptField.product_id;

     // Optionaly, but recommended, validate the receipt with 'bundleIdentifier', 'version' and 'GUID'.